 Our Conceptual Prototyping method helps with gaining clarity on a project/product.
 When you begin prototyping the team must make decisions on the business rules and general content.
 This helps to uncover areas that can slow down or cost a lot to change in development.
 Since the risk of making a bad decision when prototyping is of relatively low consequence, we are enabled to move faster.

 We’ve uncovered our blind spots in our concepts with conceptual prototyping.
 It gave the team clarity on what to work on next to move the needle forward in their organization.
-We’ve also uncovered big wins through Conceptual Prototyping.
+We’ve also uncovered big wins through Conceptual Prototypes.
 We could make design tweaks for improving usability then we were ready to start coding for a beta release.
 If your team is feeling stuck, making something tangible based on your hypothesis is a powerful tool to providing insight and validation into the value your product and can help define the best way to move forward.

 Why Conceptual Prototyping is Needed